 In hindsight, the National Department of Education and Department of Higher Education, Research, Science and Technology have challenges dealing with the increasing number of students.
 The challenges vary in areas of operations and management, structural and reforms, and policy and planning.

-The simple data presented in Figure 1 and Figure 2 has shown that many young people were educated up to Grade 12.
-In the last 5 years, there is a significant improvement in schooling places available to young people.
+The simple data presented in Figure 1 and Figure 2 indicated that many young people entered Grade 12.
+They have a Higher Secondary Educations.
+It shows that in the last 5 years, there is a significant improvement in schooling places available to young people.

 What is required (now more than ever) are vision, mission and hard work from all the education planners, education leaders, educationists and public servants.